xaboy/form-create-doc/docs/en/guide/global.md

 # Global configuration

-When used, some properties of the global configuration component can be made
+Some properties of the global configuration component can be made when using

 ## Configuration